 In a school the size of Fielding, it is not always possible to avoid clashes between lessons and non-musical events (sports matches, trips etc.).We cannot offer refunds on missed lessons unless the tutor is absent or the school is closed.
 However, if you give your child’s tutor at least 10 days warning of an upcoming clash, in many cases the lesson can be rescheduled.
 We do not reschedule lessons for Gardening and cooking days.

 If your child wishes not to continue one instrument and take up another unfortunately we cannot facilitate a swap mid-term.
 This is because the instrumental tutor has already been booked and paid for the whole term.
-The only way to change the instrument in the next term is to complete a cancellation form (found on the cancellation page on our website) before the deadline and fill in a waiting list request form (found on the signing up page on our website) for the new instrument your child wishes to take up.
+The only way to change the instrument in the next term is to submit a cancellation (details on how to do this can be found on the cancellation page on our website) before the deadline and join the waiting list (found on the signing up page on our website) for the new instrument your child wishes to take up.
 We will then notify you if a space becomes available.
 However we strongly discourage swapping instruments.
 Learning an instrument is a long term commitment which requires perseverance.
 We can reassure you that after the initial novelty of taking up a new instrument, it is quite common for learners to discover the reality of the practise that is required and therefore express they are bored or disheartened with the instrument.
 An instrument swap is often not the solution as the same thing will inevitably happen a few weeks down the line, and two sets of lessons will have been wasted.
 Encourage your child to persevere first and communicate with your child’ teacher to ensure they are getting the most out of their lessons before considering other options.

-Yes.Your child will automatically be timetabled for the following term unless we receive a cancellation from before the cancellation deadline (published on the bottom of every timetable).
-If we do not receive a cancellation form with half a term's notice prior to the new term you will be charged for the next term's lessons.
+If your child currently has instrumental lessons at Fielding and wants to continue lessons in the Autumn term 2020 you will need to read the updated terms and conditions and complete the Microsoft Form online.
+In future terms, your son/daughter will automatically be timetabled for the following term unless we receive a cancellation on MCAS before the cancellation deadline (published on the bottom of every timetable and in the terms and conditions).
+If we do not receive a cancellation with half a term’s notice prior to the new term, you will be charged for the next term’s lessons.
 Please see the cancellation page for more information.

 Cramming in a long practise session just before the lesson is not going to be the best approach.
 A regular practise regime will be the most effective way with ideally about 15 minutes a day, for at least 4 days of the week.
 It would be hugely beneficial if you are able to supervise the practice for a couple of these sessions and aim to hear your child play the piece(s) at least once a week.
 If possible, the child should have a quiet space to practise, with no TV or computers on.